-In addition, we collect, store, transmit and otherwise process data from vehicles, customers, employees and other third parties as part of our business operations, which may include personal data or confidential or proprietary information.
-We also work with third-party service providers and vendors that collect, store and process such data on our behalf.
-We have taken certain measures to prevent unauthorized access to our information technology systems and information (including personal data) and plan to continue to deploy additional measures as we grow.
-Our third-party service providers and vendors also take steps to protect the security and integrity of our and their information technology systems and our and their customers' information.
-However, there can be no assurance that such systems and measures will not be compromised, including as a result of intentional misconduct by employees, contractors, or vendors, as well as a result of software bugs, human error, or technical malfunctions.
+In addition, we collect, store, transmit and otherwise process data from vehicles, customers, employees and other third parties as part of our business operations, some of which includes personal, or confidential or proprietary information.
+We also work with third-party service providers and vendors that collect, store and process such data and information on our behalf.
+We have taken certain measures designed to prevent unauthorized access to our information technology systems, networks and information (including personal data) and plan to continue to deploy additional measures as we grow.
+Our third-party service providers and vendors also take steps designed to protect the security and integrity of our and their information technology systems and networks and our and their customers' information (including personal data).
+However, there can be no assurance that such systems, networks and measures will not be compromised, including as a result of intentional misconduct by employees, contractors, vendors, or other third parties as well as a result of software bugs, human error, or technical malfunctions.

-Furthermore, cyber threat actors may in the future attempt to gain unauthorized access to, modify, alter and/or use our vehicles, products and systems to (i) gain control of, (ii) change the functionality, user interface and performance characteristics of and/or (iii) gain access to data stored in or generated by, our vehicles, products and systems.
-Advances in technology, new vulnerability discoveries, an increased level of sophistication and diversity of our products and services, an increased level of expertise of cyber threat actors and new discoveries in the field of cryptography could lead to a compromise or breach of the measures that we or our third-party service providers use.
-Some of our products and information technology systems contain or use open source software, which can create additional risks, including potential security vulnerabilities.
+Furthermore, cyber threat actors may in the future attempt to gain unauthorized access to, modify, alter and/or use our vehicles, products, systems and networks to (i) gain control of, (ii) change the functionality, user interface or performance characteristics of and/or (iii) gain access to data stored in or generated by, our vehicles, products, systems and networks.
+Advances in technology, such as artificial intelligence, new vulnerability discoveries, an increased level of sophistication and diversity of our products and services, an increased level of expertise of cyber threat actors and new discoveries in the field of cryptography could lead to a compromise or breach of the measures that we or our third-party service providers use.
+Some of our products and information technology systems contain or use open-source software, which can create additional risks, including potential security vulnerabilities.
 We and our third-party service providers' systems have in the past and may in the future be affected by security incidents.
-Our systems are also vulnerable to damage or interruption from, among other things, computer viruses, malware, ransomware, killware, wiperware, computer denial or degradation of service attacks, telecommunications failures, social engineering schemes (such as vishing, phishing or smishing), domain name spoofing, insider theft, physical theft, fire, terrorist attacks, natural disasters, power loss, war, or misuse, mistake or other attempts to harm our vehicles, products and systems.
+Our systems and networks are also vulnerable to damage or interruption from, among other things, software bugs, server malfunctions, software or hardware failure, computer viruses, malware, ransomware, killware, wiperware, computer denial or degradation of service attacks, telecommunications failures, social engineering schemes (such as vishing, phishing or smishing), domain name spoofing, insider theft, physical theft, fire, terrorist attacks, natural disasters, power loss, war, misuse, mistake, fraud, misconduct or other events that may harm our vehicles, products, systems and networks.
 Our data center and our third-party service providers' or vendors' data centers could be subject to break-ins, sabotage and intentional acts of vandalism causing potential disruptions.
-We may also be subject to certain laws and regulations, such as "Right to Repair" laws, that could require us to provide third-party access to certain vehicle and vehicle-connected systems.
+We may also be subject to certain laws and regulations, such as "right to repair" laws, that could require us to provide third-party access to certain vehicle and vehicleconnected systems.
 Some of our systems will not be fully redundant, and our disaster recovery planning cannot account for all eventualities.
-Any problems at our or our third-party service providers' or vendors' data centers and/or cloud infrastructure could result in lengthy interruptions in our service and our business operations.
+Any problems at our or our third-party service providers' or vendors' data centers or cloud infrastructure could result in lengthy interruptions in our service and our business operations.
 There can be no assurance that any security or other operational measures that we or our third-party service providers or vendors have implemented will be effective against any of the foregoing threats or issues.